Case Study

 Amid so many shifting factors, our assessment was broad and can be customized on an ongoing basis.

 Working closely together, the client and EY US began shaping an EV implementation strategy based on actual numbers.
-We developed a customizable, spreadsheet-based model for assessing and optimizing the financial and operational levers of the client’s fleet electrification strategy.
+We developed a customizable, Excel-based model for assessing and optimizing the financial and operational levers of the client’s fleet electrification strategy.
 But with the variables constantly changing, just a onetime snapshot would not be helpful.
 Instead, our decision-support model enables key inputs to be customized on an ongoing basis to analyze additional geographies and account for evolving data and assumptions.

 Through that model, EY US provided the client with insights from across the nation, with inputs from sector-specific resources — including those in power and utilities, automotive, real estate, the public sector and others — that each hold a piece of the puzzle when it comes to understanding this once-in-a-generation transformation.